pcooperKAC/TidyDataProject/README.md

 # TidyDataProject
-Coursera: Getting and Cleaning Data
+For Coursera Data Science: Getting and Cleaning Data

 The script "run_analysis.R" creates a tidy analysis dataset from the 'UCI HAR dataset'.
 The UCI dataset contains summary statistics of data collected from smartphone accelerometers and gyrometers.
 Thirty subjects performed six different activities with smartphones attached.